jeffindominic/Footage-generation-and-analysis-framework/README.md

 WEB APP
 To run project
+step 1: npm install
-step 1: change directory to project/admin
+step 2: change directory to project/admin
-step 2: npm run dev
+step 3: npm run dev

 MongoDB Database
 use your credentials and login to mongodb database